John Boyd (military strategist): Aerial Attack Study

+Boyd revolutionized air-to-air combat by authoring the classified Aerial Attack Study, which in 1960 became official Air Force doctrine, the official tactics manual for fighter aircraft, the bible of air combat.
+Boyd changed how pilots thought; prior to his tactics manual, pilots had thought that air-to-air combat was far too complex to ever be fully understood.
+With the release of the Aerial Attack Study, American pilots realized that the high-stakes death dance of aerial combat was solved.
+With its eventual declassification, so did pilots around the world.
+Boyd stated that a pilot entering each aerial maneuver must know two things: the position of the enemy and the velocity of the enemy.
+Given the velocity of an enemy, a pilot can anticipate what the enemy can do.
+When a pilot understands what maneuvers the enemy can perform, he can then decide how to counter any of the other pilot's actions.

+Energy–maneuverability theory

-In the early 1960s, Boyd, together with Thomas Christie, a civilian mathematician, created the energy–maneuverability theory, or E-M theory, of aerial combat.
-A legendary maverick by reputation, Boyd was said to have stolen the IBM 704 computer time to do the millions of calculations necessary to prove the theory.
-A civilian employee had previously barred Boyd from performing the calculations, but Thomas P. Christie provided Boyd a project number.
+In the early 1960s, Boyd, together with Thomas P. Christie, a civilian mathematician, created the energy–maneuverability theory, or E-M theory, of aerial combat.
+A maverick by reputation, Boyd admitted to stealing the IBM 704 computer time to do the millions of calculations necessary to prove the theory.
+A civilian employee had previously barred Boyd from performing the calculations, but Christie provided Boyd a project number.
 An investigating inspector general commended Boyd and his computer work.
 E-M theory became the world standard for the design of fighter aircraft.

-The Air Force's FX project (subsequently the F-15) was then floundering, but Boyd's deployment orders to Vietnam were canceled, and he was brought to the Pentagon to redo the tradeoff studies according to E-M theory.
-His work helped save the project from being a costly dud even though its final product was larger and heavier than he had desired.
+F-X project

-With Colonel Everest Riccioni and Pierre Sprey, Boyd formed a small advocacy group within Headquarters USAF that dubbed itself the "Fighter Mafia."
+With Colonel Everest Riccioni and Pierre Sprey, Boyd formed a small advocacy group within Headquarters USAF that dubbed itself the "Fighter Mafia".
 Riccioni was an Air Force fighter pilot assigned to a staff position in Research and Development, and Sprey was a civilian statistician working in systems analysis.
-While assigned to working on the beginnings of the F-15, then called the Blue Bird, Boyd disagreed with the direction the program was going and proposed an alternative "Red Bird".
+The Air Force's F-X project was then floundering, but Boyd's deployment orders to Vietnam were canceled, and he was brought to the Pentagon to redo the tradeoff studies according to E-M theory.
+While assigned to work on the F-X, then nicknamed the Blue Bird, Boyd disagreed with the direction the program was going and proposed an alternative "Red Bird".
 The concept was for a clear-weather air-to-air-only fighter with a top speed of Mach 1.6, rather than the Blue Bird's Mach 2.5+.
 The top speed would be sacrificed for lower weight (and therefore better maneuverability and lower cost).
 Both Boyd and Sprey also argued against an active radar and radar-guided missiles, and they proposed the concept to Air Staff.
-The proposal went unheeded, and there were no changes to the Blue Bird.
+The proposal went unheeded.
+Boyd's work did help save the project from being a costly dud even though its final product, the McDonnell Douglas F-15 Eagle, was larger and heavier than he had desired.